Marie Selika Williams: Biography

 From 1885 to 1891, Williams toured the United States with her husband, who took the stage name "Signor Velosko (the Hawaiian tenor)".
-They toured Europe a second time and performed at the 1893 World's Columbian Exposition before settling in Cleveland, Ohio.
+They toured Europe a second time and performed at the 1893 World's Columbian Exposition before settling in Cleveland, Ohio, where she opened a voice studio.
 Marie joined fellow Black singers Flora Batson and Sissieretta Jones for a performance at Carnegie Hall in New York on October 12, 1896.

 After her husband died in 1911, Williams gave private lessons and taught at the Martin-Smith Music School in New York City.
+Her last performance was at the New Star Casino, led by Irwin Martin, director of the Music School Settlement for Colored People in the City of New York, alongside Irwin Martin’s students, students from the Riverdale Colored Orphan Asylum Chorus, and Marian Anderson.
 She died on May 19, 1937.